kriserickson/kriserickson.github.com/_posts/2014-01-06-it-appears-like-you-are-building-a-framework.md

 I have to use my framework (my wife's site for [Dance Company Ammara](http://ammara.ca) still uses it) it is the database access that truly makes me shudder, but in my defence the golden age of PHP frameworks had yet to begin when I wrote it (Symfony2, Laravel, Phalcon where not out yet) and the choices for a frameworks all seemed lacking.
- Though I liked Symofony at the time, I felt that it was over-engineered for a PHP framework (it tried to be far too much like Java frameworks like Struts) and running it on a shared hosting site without APC it was really slow.
+ Though I liked Symfony at the time, I felt that it was over-engineered for a PHP framework (it tried to be far too much like Java frameworks like Struts) and running it on a shared hosting site without APC it was really slow.
 So obviously I could write a better framework -- ah the hubris of youth.